NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 The ``geodiff`` tool can be deployed to see how the SfS DEM compares to the initial guess or to the raw ungridded LOLA measurements.
+One can use the ``--absolute`` option for this tool and then invoke ``colormap`` to colorize the difference map.
+By and large, the SfS DEM should not differ from the reference DEM by more than 1-2 meters.

 To create a maximally lit mosaic one can mosaic together all the mapprojected images using the same camera adjustments that were used for SfS.
 That is